AntonelliLab/seqcap_processor/README.md

 ___

 *We are now teaching a **free 1-week intensive course** on target enrichment data, including practical exercises for all functionalities of the SECAPR pipeline.
-Check it out and apply!*
+See course overview from last year and contact tobias.andermann@bioenv.gu.se in case you are interested.*

 http://www.forbio.uio.no/events/courses/2018/target_capture.html